antfu/eslint-config/README.md

 #### UnoCSS

-To enable UnoCSS support, need to explicitly turn it on:
+To enable UnoCSS support, you need to explicitly turn it on:

 ```js
 // eslint.config.js